interlay/interbtc-spec/interbtc-spec/docs/source/spec/vault-registry.rst

 ``ERR_EXCEEDING_VAULT_LIMIT``

 * **Message**: "Issue request exceeds vault collateral limit."
-* **Cause**: The collateral provided by the vault combined with the exchange rate forms an upper limit on how much PolkaBTC can be issued.
+* **Cause**: The collateral provided by the vault combined with the exchange rate forms an upper limit on how much interbtc can be issued.
 The requested amount exceeds this limit.

 ``ERR_INSUFFICIENT_TOKENS_COMMITTED``